SinMinCher/SinMinCher/README.md

 - Studying in 2020 from sogang MTEC

-- 💬 Ask me about anything, I am happy to help
+- 💬 Ask me about anything, I am happy to help <---- Don't do that bro, I can't help you.
 - 📫 How to reach me: upandmu@gmail.com

 &nbsp;